-Nurses are always in demand; they can't be replaced with computers or have their work outsourced.
-As long as people get sick and injured, they will need nurses in hospitals and private practices.
-A variety of specializations means nurses can choose niches in which they excel to build stable, lasting careers.
-The information below will help you make an educated decisions on where and how to study nursing.
+Nurses are always in demand; employers can't replace nurses with computers or outsource their work.
+As long as people get sick and injured, hospitals and private practices need to hire nurses.
+Most nurses choose a specialization to build stable, lasting careers.
+The information below will help you make an educated decision about where and how to study nursing.

 How to Become a Nurse in New York

-The process of becoming a nurse is similar in most states, but there is some variation.
-To be licensed and registered in New York, aspiring nurses must prove they are “of good moral character,” be at least 18 years old, have met (or be completing) the education requirements at an accredited school, have passed the NCLEX, and apply for a license with the New York State Education Department (NYSED).
+The process of becoming a nurse is similar in most states, but specific requirements do vary.
+To be licensed and registered in New York, aspiring nurses must prove they are of good moral character, be at least 18 years old, have met or be completing the education requirements at an accredited school, have passed the National Council Licensure Examination (NCLEX), and apply for a license with the New York State Education Department (NYSED).

-To become a nurse in New York, you must complete an RN program and earn at least an associate degree from a school certified by New York, another state or U.S. territory, or a country approved by the NYSED.
-You must complete child abuse reporting coursework and infection control coursework, both of which are part of RN programs in New York.
-To register as a nurse practitioner or clinical nurse specialist, you must complete at least a master's degree.
-To teach at the college level, you will need a doctorate in nursing.
+Aspiring nurses in New York must complete an RN program and earn at least an associate degree from a NYSED-approved school in New York, another state or U.S. territory, or another country.
+Candidates must complete coursework in child abuse reporting and infection control.
+To register as a nurse practitioner or clinical nurse specialist, candidates must complete at least a master's degree.
+Students who plan to teach at the college level need a doctorate in nursing.

-To meet the education requirements for nursing licensure, students may earn an online nursing degree or study on campus at one of the nursing schools in New York or another state.
-Generally, students complete an associate degree in about two years, while a bachelor's degree takes three to four years.
-Accelerated nursing programs in New York allow students to complete their degree sooner.
-Required clinical courses provide practical experience before aspiring nurses take the licensing exam.
+To meet the education requirements for nursing licensure, students may earn an on-campus or online nursing degree from one of the nursing schools in New York or an out-of-state institution.
+Generally, students complete an associate degree in about two years, while a bachelor's degree takes 3-4 years.
+Accelerated nursing programs in New York allow students to complete their degree more quickly.
+Required clinical courses provide practical experience to prepare aspiring nurses for the licensing exam.
 Some programs also include fellowships or internships.

-In order to practice nursing in New York, you must pass the NCLEX.
-If you are already licensed in a different state, you must also pass the State Board Test Pool exam and provide your NCLEX results.
-The NCLEX must be completed within six hours and may be taken up to eight times per year.
-Students who complete an RN program in New York should be prepared for the exam.
-Earning a degree and passing the exam do not guarantee a job, but they do qualify candidates for positions.
+To practice nursing in New York, you must pass the NCLEX.
+Candidates licensed in a different state must pass the State Board Test Pool exam and provide NCLEX results.
+Candidates must complete the NCLEX within six hours and may take the exam up to eight times per year.
+Earning a nursing degree and passing the exam do not guarantee a job, but they do qualify candidates for positions.

 Nursing Licensure in New York

-To become a licensed nurse in New York, you must pass the NCLEX.
-This exam is offered to individuals who have completed a nursing degree.
-Those who have passed NCLEX may apply for a New York nursing license.
-Most take the NCLEX after earning an associate or bachelor's degree in nursing; professionals generally pursue more advanced degrees later in their careers.
+Candidates must pass the NCLEX to qualify for nursing licensure in New York.
+Candidates must hold a nursing degree to take the exam, and after passing the NCLEX, candidates may apply for a New York nursing license.
+Most candidates the NCLEX after earning an associate or bachelor's degree in nursing; professionals generally pursue more advanced degrees later in their careers.

-Regulations regarding practicing outside the state in which you are licensed vary.
-Check each state's nursing board to determine whether you qualify to work there.
-In New York, nurses licensed in other states must pass the State Board Test Pool exam and provide their NCLEX results.
-They may also be required to take additional courses.
-New York requires that nurses be educated in child abuse reporting and infection control.
-New York nursing schools cover these topics, but those in other states may not.
+Regulations about practicing outside the state in which you are licensed vary.
+Professionals should check each state's nursing board to determine whether they qualify to practice there.
+In New York, nurses licensed in other states must pass the State Board Test Pool Examination and provide their NCLEX results.
+They may also need to take additional courses.
+New York requires nurses to have completed coursework in child abuse reporting and infection control.
+New York nursing schools cover these topics, but programs in other states may not.

-Further information on New York's licensing process — including specific requirements, fees, and dates — is available at the NYSED website.
+Further information on New York's licensing process -- including specific requirements, fees, and dates -- is available on the NYSED website.

 Nursing Licensing Costs in New York